Imeth97/boilerplater/README.md

 Todos:

-- checkAuth function - need to find a better way to check if the user is authenticated at the middleware level
+- checkAuth function - need to find a better way to check if the user is authenticated at the middleware level as drizzle queries do not work on the edge runtime
-- reset password tokens - need to find a way to handle token revocation to avoid replay attacks
+- reset password tokens - need to find a way to handle token revocation to avoid replay attacks (redis/dynamodb?)
+- rabbitmq - need to implement a message queue for email sending
 - Deployment to AWS:
   main.tf file exists but may require updating.